drakored/WearablePack-Pebble/samples/SF1PebbleDashboard/README.md

 8. Select "RUN BUILD".

 9. It is suggested that you toggle the "DEVELOPER" setting in the Pebble smartwatch application OFF then ON again to make sure it hasn't timed out.
-Make sure it is ON.
+Make sure it is ON. <br>
 ![image alt text](images/image04.png)
 10. Select "INSTALL AND RUN" to download the *Salesforce1 Pebble Dashboard* to your Pebble watch.
 It may take one or two minutes but if it takes any longer, it likely did not establish a suitable connection.
 If this happens, try refreshing the browser page and making sure you are on the same WiFi network.